+I am a qualified integrative psychotherapist registered with the United Kingdom Council for Psychotherapy, which represents those psychotherapists in the UK who have completed further training.
+I work in private practice at the Brighthelm Centre in Brighton.
 I am a member of the British Psychological Society.
-For the past 10 years I have worked in the NHS as a psychological therapist and a community mental health worker.
-I currently work part-time in psychology research, developing new talking therapies for people with serious mental health issues and working towards registration as a HCPC Counselling Psychologist and a UKCP Integrative Psychotherapist.
+Previously I have worked in the NHS as a psychological therapist and in n NHS research department developing new talking therapies for people with serious mental health issues and working towards registration as a HCPC Counselling Psychologist and a UKCP Integrative Psychotherapist.

 We can all face times when we feel stuck, in despair or overwhelmed.
 And I believe that the therapeutic relationship can harness the body/mind’s profound ability to self-heal.
 It can help bring awareness to the way the brain behaves under stress and in response to trauma.
 In therapy, self-awareness and self-compassion are essential to the healing process, as is ‘detoxing’ from shame.
 I believe that even in the most stuck of places there lies the seed of transformation.